Private limited company: Latvia

 Limited liability company in Latvia is referred to as sabiedrība ar ierobežotu atbildību (SIA).
 SIA is taxed as a corporation.
 The minimum share capital required by law is €2,800.
 But it is allowed to set up SIA with share capital €1.00, but it must be increased to minimum share capital €2,800 by increasing share capital with money or by moving at least 25% from annual profit until capital will be €2,800.

+As part of the European Union Latvian companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.

 Mexico

 Mexican legislation contemplates LLCs as Sociedades de Responsabilidad Limitada (including Sociedades de Responsabilidad Limitada de Capital Variable), also known for their abbreviation "S. de R.L." (or "S de R.L. de C.V.") (limited liability company or limited liability company with/of variable capital).
 S. de R.L.'s award limited liability to its members up to their contribution in the company (i.e., contribution of capital) and also act as pass-through or flow-through entities whereby profits are "passed-through" to its members, avoiding double taxation.
 This type of company is widely used by foreign investors in Mexico because of its "pass-through" modality and its "check the box" capability under the IRC (Internal Revenue Code of the U.S.).